poojachaudhuri/CAA-fact-checks/README.md

 ### Cleaning

 The data was cleaned on pandas.
-Each organization data is in two notebooks - one for the story links and one for cleaing the data from the links.
+Each organization data is in two notebooks - one for the story links and one for cleaing the data derived from the links.

 ### Combining and plotting